 The Greater Seattle Aquarium Society is a non profit corporation, organized under the laws of the State of Washington.
-The primary purposes of the society are to promote interest in the aquarium hobby, and provide a forum for the exchange of information amongst aquarium hobbyists.
+The primary purposes of the society are to promote interest in the aquarium hobby, and to provide a forum for the exchange of information among aquarium hobbyists.
 To this end, the club has a number of benefits, both to its members and to the community in general.
 Read on for more!

-GSAS was founded in 1971 and as of this writing, GSAS has about 250 members, most of whom live in the Seattle area, but some of whom
+GSAS was founded in 1971 and as of this writing, GSAS has over 300 members, most of whom live in the Seattle area, but some of whom